 In 2006, Kesha got her start in politics when introducing Bernie Sanders and Barack Obama at Ira Allen Chapel in Burlington.
-Then Senator Barack Obama encouraged her to run for office, and two years later, they shared a ballot.
+Then-Senator Barack Obama encouraged her to run for office, and two years later, they shared a ballot.
 He became the 44th President of the United States and she became the youngest legislator in the country.

 When Kesha was elected to the Vermont House of Representatives in 2008, she became the first person of color in history to represent Burlington.
-During her time in the legislature, Kesha served on several committees, including Ways & Means; Housing & Military Affairs; and as Vice Chair of Natural Resources & Energy.
+During her time in the legislature, Kesha served on several committees, including Ways & Means; General, Housing & Military Affairs; and as Vice Chair of Natural Resources & Energy.
 Kesha has passionately championed affordable homeownership, green job creation, paid family leave, expansion of early and higher education opportunities, criminal justice reform, and civil rights.
 She spearheaded tax relief to first-time homebuyers, worked to protect victims of domestic and sexual violence, and sought to ensure that Vermonters are not forced to choose between a paycheck and taking care of a sick child.

 Previously, Kesha was the Civic Engagement Specialist for the City of Burlington, empowering residents to engage in city governance.
 She was also the Legal Advocacy Director for Steps to End Domestic Violence, where she supported victims of violence in the courtroom and throughout family and criminal legal proceedings.

 Kesha lives with her fiance, Jacob Hinsdale, and their dog Miso in Shelburne.
 Jacob grew up on a working farm in Charlotte, Vermont and they will be married in Addison in August.